 From 1986-1994 I worked in my family’s manufacturing business (based in London, Cornwall, Hong Kong, and Shenzhen) before leaving to do a PhD in Classics at University College London.

 Music, business, psychology, swimming

 Music and psychology have been important influences on my understanding of innovation.
 In my thirties, I did my PhD under the supervision of Richard Janko on the dynamics of innovation in ancient Athens.
-This became the basis of my book on The Greeks and the New, from which I have distilled some of the lessons of innovation for my talks and for my forthcoming book How to Innovate: An Ancient Guide to Creating Change (Princeton).
+This became the basis of my book on The Greeks and the New, from which I have distilled some of the lessons of innovation for my talks and for my book How to Innovate: An Ancient Guide to Creative Thinking (Princeton, 2021).

 During the recession of the late 1980s and early 90s I worked in a family company, Tin Box International, specialising in the design and manufacture of decorative tins.
 During this time I co-authored with Steven Shaw The Art of Swimming (Ashgrove Press 1996), which articulated how swimming can relate to the Alexander Technique: a novel perspective on learning to swim, overcoming aquaphobia, improving style, and enjoying the water.